acm-cui/website-cui2023/submit/workshops.md

 All submissions will proceed through the following process.
 Please contact the <a href="{{ site.data.oc['tracks']['roles'][page.track.chairs]['email'] }}" title="Contact the CUI {{ site.conference.year }} {{ site.data.oc['tracks']['roles'][page.track.chairs]['label'] }} if you have any questions">{{ site.data.oc['tracks']['roles'][page.track.chairs]['label'] }}</a> if you have any questions.

-### 1. Prepare your manuscript
+### 1. Prepare your proposal

-Submissions of extended abstracts for workshops must be in English, in PDF format.
+Submissions of proposals for workshops must be in English, in PDF format.
 You should NOT anonymise your workshop proposal.
 In your proposal you must include a title, abstract, background to your workshop topic, plans for the workshop, how long the workshop will be (half-day or whole day), how you will solicit papers/attendees, how you will create an accessible and inclusive experience, a website address, and biographies for the organisers.
-Your proposal should be no more than 5,000 words (including figures, tables, proofs, appendixes, and any other content, excluding references and acknowledgments).
+Your proposal should be no more than **5,000 words** (including figures, tables, proofs, appendixes, and any other content, excluding references and acknowledgments).

 You must use the [ACM LaTeX or Word templates](https://www.acm.org/publications/proceedings-template "ACM templates for Microsoft Word and LaTeX") to prepare your submission.
 LaTeX users may start their work by using the official ACM template available on [Overleaf](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc "ACM Primary Article Template templates on Overleaf"), which we strongly encourage.
-LaTeX users should have the following document class: <code>\documentclass[sigconf, screen, review, anonymous]{acmart}</code> for submission.
+LaTeX users should have the following document class: <code>\documentclass[sigconf, screen, review]{acmart}</code> for submission.

 Word users should use [the double-column "Interim Template"](https://www.acm.org/publications/proceedings-template#h-interim-template "ACM Interim Template for submissions") during submission and review and should be prepared to submit to TAPS _approximately one week earlier_ than the stated camera-ready deadline.
-Word users may be required to reimplement their paper, if accepted, into the correct document format for the publishing process.
+Word users may be required to reimplement their proposal, if accepted, into the correct document format for the publishing process.

 ACM's CCS concepts and keywords are not required for submission and peer review but are required if your paper is accepted and published by the ACM.

-### 2. Submit your manuscript
+### 2. Submit your proposal

-You should submit your paper to the [conference submission system]({{ "/submit/pcs/" | relative_url }} "CUI {{ site.conference.year }} submission system").
-You must include your title, abstract, author details, and paper as a PDF.
-Your paper must be anonymised, or it may be desk rejected.

-You should submit your proposal to the CUI {{ site.conference.year }} <a href="{{ site.data.oc['tracks']['roles'][page.track.chairs]['email'] }}" title="Contact the CUI {{ site.conference.year }} {{ site.data.oc['tracks']['roles'][page.track.chairs]['label'] }} if you have any questions">{{ site.data.oc['tracks']['roles'][page.track.chairs]['label'] }}</a>:<br>{{ site.data.oc['tracks']['roles'][page.track.chairs]['email'] }}<br>
+You should submit your proposal to the <a href="{{ site.data.oc['tracks']['roles'][page.track.chairs]['email'] }}" title="Contact the CUI {{ site.conference.year }} {{ site.data.oc['tracks']['roles'][page.track.chairs]['label'] }} if you have any questions">CUI {{ site.conference.year }} {{ site.data.oc['tracks']['roles'][page.track.chairs]['label'] }}</a>:<br>{{ site.data.oc['tracks']['roles'][page.track.chairs]['email'] | replace: "mailto:", "" }}<br>

-Please make sure to include your title, abstract, author details, and paper in PDF.
+Please make sure to include your title, abstract, author details, and proposal in PDF.

 Proposed workshop topics should be of interest to the conversational user interface research community.
 Possible topics include, but are not limited to: